kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 main.py - Here we import the Momentum_strategy class and use the tool

-Momentum_strategy_class.py - Contains the class which performs the analysis and function of the tool AND API KEY
+Momentum_strategy_class.py - Contains the class which performs the analysis and function of the tool.

 Accessory_scripts/Checking_API_Accepted_Tickers.py - Checks which tickers (stocks) are supported by the IEX API and saves them to a JSON file list_of_tickers_supported.json.
 This script needn’t be used but I included it for completeness so you can see where list_of_tickers_supported.json came from.